mshih01/aacalc2/README.md

         - onExitState()
         - onNextState()

-    - The callbacks allow for advance3d features like:
+    - The callbacks allow for advanced features like:
         - compute expected value for all sub-problem states.
         - compute Pwin for all sub-problem states.
         - enhance the roundless evaluation to bookkeep and maintain expected number of rounds.